rltanksley/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD07_LAB_MANUAL.md

 1. Test the routing configuration.

-2. Add and test the Photo ID route.
+2. Add and test the Photo Id route.

 3. Add and test the Photo Title route.